stakater/mto-docs/content/installation/managed-kubernetes/azure-aks.md

 This will take you to devicelogin page.
 After entering the correct code, it will redirect you to Microsoft Login page, here you will enter the email and password of aksdev user created at the start of the article.

-After successful login, it will show you the output of your kubectl command:
+After successful log in, it will show you the output of your kubectl command:

 ```terminal
 Error from server (Forbidden): pods is forbidden: User "aksdev@company.com" cannot list resource "pods" in API group "" in the namespace "default"